GrantBirki/gl/src/pages/details.md

 The property has a few separate buildings with multiple rooms and beds where guests will be staying.

 To view more information about accommodations, please visit the [accommodations](/accommodations) page.

+The most important takeaway here is that **everyone has accommodations** and you don't need to worry about finding a place to stay.
+If you are coming to the wedding, you will have a place to stay on the property.

 ## Venue